- Home

 - Pollution in Chile

-DOWNLOAD TODAYSantiago is one of the most polluted cities in Latin America.
+Santiago has historically been one of the most polluted cities in Latin America, though recent improvements have changed its ranking.
 The Chilean capital, with more than 6 million inhabitants, and the metropolitan area as a whole are particularly affected, especially in winter (May-August).
-Pollution is mainly due to the intensity of road traffic and the geographical location of Santiago - in a valley between two mountains - which prevents the dispersion of pollutants.
+Pollution is mainly due to road traffic intensity and Santiago's geographical location in a valley between two mountains, which prevents pollutant dispersion.
+However, by 2021, Santiago had dropped from being among the top 5 most polluted Latin American capitals to number 8 in Chile's ranking of cities with highest PM2.5 concentrations.

 The World Air Quality website has a real-time air quality index visual map.